ar-abid/genai-bootcamp-2025/sentence constructing /prompts.md

 - provide possible sentence structure
 - table of vocabulary should have three columns, romaji, japanease and english
 - do not show romaji when showing japanease except in the table of vocabulary
+- add clues about possible verb conjugation, how to connect sentences, question formation, location marking

 ### Examples